You Can Actually Get Dandruff on Your Face—Here's How to Tell, According to Derms

 Those pesky white flakes that crop up on your scalp, itch, and make you embarrassed to wear dark-colored tops are called dandruff, duh.
 And if you suffer from it, you know that there are shampoos, prescriptions, and other treatments out there designed to help the condition subside.
 But what you probably don't know is that dandruff doesn't only affect the scalp.
 In fact, it can present itself on your face as well.

 We got the scoop from two leading dermatologists about how to tell if your flaking facial skin is actually dandruff.
-"Dandruff flakes tend to be thicker and greasier," says Terrence Keaney, MD, a dermatologist in Arlington, Virginia.
+"Dandruff flakes tend to be thicker and greasier," says Terrence Keaney, MD, Dove Men+Care expert dermatologist, located in Arlington, Virginia.
 "It commonly affects eyebrows, men’s beards, and the T-zone area, especially the skin between the eyebrows and the corners of the nose," adds Francesca Fusco, MD, a dermatologist at Wexler Dermatology in New York City.

 RELATED: The 4 Best Dandruff Shampoos, According to Dermatologists